Common name: Boswellia

 History: Boswellia is mentioned in the ancient Ayruvedic texts, Charaka Samhita and Sushrita Samhita (Kimmatkar et al., 2003).
 Ayruvedic healers have been using boswellia resin for thousands of years (Castleman, 2001).
 They topically applied it to treat, wounds, scars, boils, and acne.
 They used it internally to treat ulcers, respiratory problems, rheumatic conditions, muscle aches, and menstrual problems.
 It is thought that the Biblical frankincense was from a close relative of boswellia serrata, called boswellia carterii, found in Arabia.

 Current applications: Boswellia is being used for chronic inflammatory conditions, often for those effecting the joints or intestines, such as; osteoarthritis, rheumatoid arthritis, and inflammatory bowel disease (Groves, 2016).
 It is used in the treatment of the joints in combination with other anti-inflammatory herbs like ashwagandha, turmeric, and ginger.
 It may be useful for cluster headaches.

 Science: Using ex vivo and in vivo models boswellia has been found to reduce inflammation (Singh et al., 1986; Ammo et al., 1991), consistent with its traditional role.
 There are 3 human clinical trials of reasonable quality on boswellia, although the group sizes were a little small, they were controlled well.
 One study found a significant effect versus placebo for osteoarthritis pain (Kimmatkar et al., 2003).
 Another study examining ulcerative colitis found boswellia to be slightly more effective in inducing remission than the drug sulphasalisine (Gupta et al., 1997).
 One study that used boswellia to treat asthma found clear differences against the placebo (Gupta et al., 1998).
-I found these studies, although limited in patient number, quite convincing alongside the traditional use of boswellia.
-More double blind placebo controlled studies are needed.
+These studies, although limited in patient number, are promising alongside the traditional use of boswellia.
+Further double-blind placebo-controlled human studies are required.

 Overall Safety: High, but do not use in pregnant women.
 In the osteoarthritis study (Kimmatkar et al., 2003), no patients discontinued due to adverse effects and all patients wished to continue the medicine after completion of the trial.

-Dosage: A 350mg capsule taken 3 times daily has been studied and found to be effective for osteoarthritis and asthma.
+Dosage: A 350mg capsule taken 3 times daily has been studied and found to be effective for osteoarthritis and asthma (Kimmatkar et al., 2003).

 Research on models